 There is an example posted in the file attached for your reference.
-The "Compare" worksheet shows comparison of ratios, however it does not include the required words about how the ratios were calculated nor does it include what the numbers mean for management.
+The "Compare" worksheet shows comparison of ratios, however it does not include the required words about how the ratios were calculated, nor does it include what the numbers mean for management.
+Again, this is just for the format reference, not the content reference.

 You will note that the W and C worksheets are used to calculate average balance sheet numbers.
 These are useful when there is large year to year changes on the balance sheet.
+This is for your format reference.